This post has been updated as of May 2019

-Your email list is your baby.
-You help it grow and protect it from inactive bullies.
-You try to keep rejections, or bounced emails, to a minimum.
-And you’re heartbroken when one of your contacts unsubscribes.
+You spend a lot of time tending to your email list.
+You help it grow and try to protect it from inactivity.
+You try to keep bounced emails to a minimum, and you’re heartbroken when one of your contacts unsubscribes.

-But did you know there’s an easy way to reduce the number of contacts that unsubscribe and increase subscriber satisfaction?
-How, you ask?
-By setting up an email preference center.
+But did you know there’s an easy way to reduce the number of contacts that unsubscribe and increase subscriber satisfaction by setting up an email preference center?
 By asking subscribers what their preferences are, you can tailor your email marketing to meet their needs.

 When your emails don’t meet your subscribers’ needs, their knee-jerk reaction may be to unsubscribe.
 But what if they just want to receive fewer emails or only messages about a specific product?
 You don’t want to lose those subscribers.

-In this post, we’ll give you tips to set up an effective preference center to keep your subscribers happy and coming back for more.
+Read on for some tips on how to set up an effective preference center to keep your subscribers happy and coming back for more.

 Why an email preference center is important

-Sixty percent of marketers don’t give subscribers the option to select the types of emails they want to receive, and only 30 percent of marketers allow their subscribers to decide how often they want to be emailed according to Experian’s 2013 Email Market Study.
+don’t give subscribers the option to select the types of emails they want to receive, and only 30% of marketers allow their subscribers to decide how often they want to be emailed.
 That’s where a preference center can help.